teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 The 7 images of signs I retrieved from the internet are shown in Figure 9.
 I thought the sixth image (straight ahead) might be difficult to classify due to the distortion of the circular shape.

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located in code cell 32 of the Ipython notebook.
 The results of the predictions made by the model are given in Table 7.

 ---